Ulen, Minnesota: Economy

 Ulen has an economy primarily made up of agriculture services and farms.
 The grain elevator in Ulen is run by West Central Ag Service, and is one of the largest in the state of Minnesota, and has currently more than 190 workers.
 This greatly benefits Ulen and the surrounding area, causing Ulen to be the agricultural hub of the surrounding towns.
 The West Central Ag Service business offices and service shop are both located in Ulen.
 The Nordic Lounge, Viking Manor, Sanford Health Clinic, Northwestern Bank, Ulen Building and Supply, and the West Central Ag Service Ulen Convince Store, are important businesses in the community.

 Utilities

 The Otter Tail Power Company provides electricity to the town with telephone and cable TV being provided by Arvig.

-Prominent Businessmen

-Ole Evans, a well known resident of Ulen township, now deceased, was the son of Arne (also deceased) and Julia (Ulen) Evans, who settled in Ulen township with their family in the year 1881.
-Ole was born in the town of Cuba, in Becker county, Minnesota, on November 12, 1871, and died in October, 1903.
-He married Miss Gusta Hanson on August 9, 1898, and they had one son, Raymond.

-Mr. Evans was educated first in the country schools, and later attended school in Grand Forks, North Dakota, the college at Moorhead, and lastly the seminary at Red Wing, Minnesota.
-He was ten years of age when he came to Ulen with his parents, where he grew to manhood in the highest esteem of his friends.
-His first business venture was in 1894, when he opened a hardware store in Ulen, and the following year took as a partner Mr. O. P. Olson, and the business was conducted under the firm name of Olson & Evans for about four years, when Mr. Evans purchased Olson‘s interest and carried on the store from that time on, and at his death he had the largest hardware business in Ulen.
-He owned the first bicycle in the village and also the first automobile.

-Mr. Evans was a member of the United Lutheran church, and was one of the most popular men of the county, both in business and socially.
-The Ulen band played at his funeral services, and all business operations ceased on that day.

 ‘Ulen’ Wheat

 in 2006 a paper was published to the USDA to classify the wheat planted around Ulen as 'Ulen' Wheat this is due to Ulen being in its region of adaptation.